The Emotional Lives of Young People in School

 - Professor Edmund Sonuga-Barke, King's College London

-Dr Susie Chandler is our project manager, and Jane Offerman is our administrator.
+Dr Susie Chandler is our Project Manager.

 More about RE-STAR